Quality Education in the Benedictine Tradition

 Dr. Jerome C. Foss joined Saint Vincent College as Assistant Professor of Politics in 2011 after receiving his Ph.D. from Baylor University with a dissertation at the intersection of political philosophy and American constitutionalism.

-Dr. Foss’s recent publications include: “Francisco Suárez’s, John Locke, and the Case for Toleration,” Perspectives on Political Science, Peter Lawler, ed.
-(Forthcoming); Review of Why Political Liberalism: On John Rawls’s Political Turn by Paul Weithman (New York: Oxford University Press, 2011) for American Catholic Philosophical Quarterly (Forthcoming); “Economics and Political Thought,” CQ Press Encyclopedia of Modern Political Thought, Gregory Claeys, ed., CQ Press (Forthcoming); Guest Editor, “Approaches to Jurisprudence from a Catholic Perspective,” Listening (Forthcoming, Spring 2012); “In Defense of Religious Freedom: A Response to Christopher Duncan,” Listening, Janie Fritz, ed.
-(Winter 2012); “Friendship and Politics in No Country for Old Men, Gran Torino, and Up” (Under Review).
+Dr. Foss’s recent publications include: “Friendship and Politics in No Country for Old Men, Gran Torino, and Up,” Anamnesis (2013); “Economics and Political Thought,” CQ Press Encyclopedia of Modern Political Thought (2013); “Francisco Suárez’s, John Locke, and the Case for Toleration,” Perspectives on Political Science (2013); Review of Why Political Liberalism: On John Rawls’s Political Turn by Paul Weithman for American Catholic Philosophical Quarterly (Fall 2012 Guest Editor, “Approaches to Jurisprudence from a Catholic Perspective,” Listening (Spring 2012); and “In Defense of Religious Freedom: A Response to Christopher Duncan,” Listening (Winter 2012).